 All the while, you may experience hypothyroid symptoms, such as fatigue or weight gain.
 This prolonged stress may crop up as depression or anxiety when both are actually hypothyroid symptoms.

 Stress relief tips

 You can help your overall stress levels and thyroid health by making some simple changes in your daily life.

-You may want to consider adding thyroid supporting vitamins and minerals to your daily routine.
-An iodine deficiency is the most common cause of hypothyroidism.
-Adding other essential vitamins and minerals, such as:
+You may want to consider adding thyroid-supporting vitamins and minerals to your daily routine.
+An iodine deficiency may be a cause of hypothyroidism.
+In addition to iodine, consider adding other essential vitamins and minerals, such as:

 Talk to your doctor before starting these supplements.

 Getting enough quality sleep at night can be tough with hypothyroidism.
 Stress makes getting a good night’s sleep tough too.
 But aiming for a good night’s rest can have a huge impact on your thyroid health.

 Try adopting a strict bedtime and avoid technology in the hours before bed.
 Slowing down before you sleep allows the adrenal glands to lower the stress response and rest.